 What is a personal line of credit?

 Unlike a personal loan, a personal line of credit is a type of revolving credit line that you can repeatedly draw on and pay off — similar to a credit card.
 This could be helpful if you are not sure how much you have to borrow or have ongoing expenses to cover.
-Additionally, most personal lines of credit are unsecured.
+Additionally, most personal lines of credit are unsecured, but you may also see secured personal lines of credit.

 Personal line of credit limits generally range from $500 to $50,000 on average, though the actual limit you’ll get will depend on the lender and your credit.
 Keep in mind that personal lines of credit typically come with variable interest rates, which means your rate could fluctuate over time depending on market conditions.